COORDINATORS...

 Wedding coordinators can really make a difference when it comes to

-Solo instrumental guitar is perfect for wedding
+Solo instrumental guitar is perfect for wedding ceremonies,cocktail hours, and

-up with photos.
 When the bride and groom have returned, the guests are

 seated for dinner and the DJ (or band) announces the newlywed's